Understanding Debt Service Coverage Ratio (DSCR)

 Tags :

-Debt Service Coverage Ratio (DSCR) is a financial metric used to assess the ability of a borrower to repay its debt obligations from its cash flows.
-It is commonly used in real estate finance, project finance and other lending activities to evaluate the creditworthiness of the borrower.
+Debt Service Coverage Ratio (DSCR) is a financial metric that assesses a borrower’s ability to repay debt obligations from its cash flows.
+Real estate finance, project finance, and other lending activities commonly use DSCR to evaluate a borrower’s creditworthiness.

 DSCR = Net Operating Income (NOI) / Total Debt Service

-Net Operating Income (NOI) is the property’s or project’s cash flow after deducting operating expenses, but before paying taxes and interest.
+• Net Operating Income (NOI): Refers to the property’s or project’s cash flow after subtracting operating expenses but before taxes and interest.
+Furthermore, NOI provides a clear picture of operational profitability.

-Total Debt Service is the total amount of debt payments (principal and interest) that are due in a given period.
+• Total Debt Service: Includes all debt payments (principal and interest) due in a given period.

 Open chat